DragonStorm25/portfolio/docs/assignments/assignment5.md

 ### Usability

+#### Safety

+* When deleting posts or comments, a pop-up will occur that will make the user confirm the deletion
+    * It will also let them know this deletion is permanent

+* When sending a DM to a user that isn't the user's friend, a warning will be shown before the DM is sent to ensure they meant to send a message to someone that isn't their friend

 #### Error Tolerance

 * Likes, dislikes, trusts, and mistrusts can quickly be retracted by clicking a second time on the corresponding button